-General announcements are made during homeroom in the morning and near the end of Homeroom in the afternoon.
+General announcements are made during homeroom in the morning and near the end of the day.
 Only emergency announcements will be made at any other time.
 Students submitting announcements are required to have them checked and signed by their club advisor before presenting them to the main office.